Burn Injury Compensation Claims

 When calculating the compensation amount to be paid, the following will be taken into consideration:

 - Physical damage

 - Treatment costs

 - Loss of earning capacity – the impact on your future wages

 - The necessity for any specialist equipment or support

-We offer clients a free initial consultation, where we will answer any questions that you have and assess the likely outcome of your case.
-Having established your eligibility to make a claim, we will discuss the ways in which we can progress with your case on a no win, no fee basis.
+For a free initial consultation, where an experienced legal adviser will answer any questions that you have and assess the likely outcome of your case, call 0800 678 1410 today.
+If you have a valid claim, your solicitor will be able to proceed on a no win no fee basis.